dasAnderl/vape-liquid-calculator/README.md

 1. Flavor: a single flavor. can be bought online. comes normally in 10ML flasks
 2. Aroma : a set of flavors in certain percentages. add base and nicotin to have liquid
-3. Recipe: all information to mix a liquid (flavors, percentage) and some meta data
+3. Recipe: all information to mix a liquid (flavors and their amount in the aroma) and some meta data
 4. Liquid: the stuff we vape
 5. Stash: our stash of flavors and its amounts